 The FOI Assist Software

 The FOI Assist software has been carefully designed for Ontario’s provincial and municipal institutions for the purpose of tracking and processing FOI requests, including generating correspondence, tracking fees, applying exemptions, managing the affected person process, issuing decision letters, and generating the year-end statistical report.
 The FOI Assist software is very much “off the shelf” software.
 No design work or customization is required; the software is ready for activation as soon as it is purchased.
-And the FOI Assist software includes detailed documentation as well as ample support by email and videoconference.
+And the FOI Assist software includes detailed documentation as well as support by email and videoconference.

 See It For Yourself!